ervumlens/ko-stylespy/README.md

 Thanks to Komodo Edit's developers and contributors, past and present, for making an editor that's enjoyable to use.

-Thanks to Jeremy Ashkenas for making CoffeeScript.
-Apparently the JavaScript world doesn't *have* to revolve around curly braces. :wink:
+Thanks to Jeremy Ashkenas for creating CoffeeScript.